virginiemarques/GAPeDNA/README.md

-# Temporary access to GAPeDNA
+# Source code for GAPeDNA

 This repo allows sharing and testing of our web-app interface investigating database gaps in eDNA.
 After paper acceptance, the app will be deposited on a server for easy access thought a web link.